mdkinney/edk2-ci/Readme.md

 ## Azure Pipelines Configuration

-When using Azure Pipelines, only the azure_pipelines.yml file should be customized.
+When using Azure Pipelines, only the `azure_pipelines.yml` file should be customized.
 There are template files in the AzurePipelines directory that contain the set of Host OS/Compiler/CPU Arch combinations that are supported, the prerequisites that need to be installed for each Host OS, and the steps required to download the EDK II sources and run a sequence of EDK II build commands that produce log/report files and potentially FD/FV images.

-The azure_pipelines.yml file provides simple ways to specify the EDK II sources required to perform a build along with a sequence of packages/platforms to build.
+The `azure_pipelines.yml` file provides a simple way to specify the EDK II sources required to perform a build along with a sequence of packages/platforms to build.
 I also includes the ability to filter out some Host OS/Compiler/CPU Arch combinations if a developer is working on a bug/feature for specific build combination.

 The following is the complete set of parameters to the Azure Pipelines template